What’s the lowdown?

 Evidence for higher rates of thrush in women taking the pill is contradictory.
-Some research suggests switching to the contraceptive injection such as Depo-Provera, which only contains the hormone progestogen and may help those with recurrent yeast infections and vulvar itching.
+Some research suggests switching to the contraceptive injection such as Depo-Provera, which only contains the hormone progestogen, may help those with recurrent yeast infections and vulval itching.
 However it is not yet clear whether other progestogen-only methods will offer the same benefits.

 You can now buy the mini pill and combined pill, as well as other methods of contraception from the Lowdown.
 Whether you’re looking for the Hana contraceptive pill, Yasmin combined pill, or something else.
 Browse our contraception online.